amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 e.g. `"Model 1`", `"Model 2`", etc, as there are different soils.
 These models are associated with non-overlapping regions.
 Each of the sublists `"Model N`" inludes a few mandatory parameters: a region name, model name, and parameters for the selected model.
-The available models are `"van Genuchten`" and `"fake`".
-The later is used to set up an analytical solution for convergence study.
+The available models are `"van Genuchten`", `"Brooks corey`", and `"fake`".
+The later is used to set up an analytical solution for convergence study. the available models for relative permeability are `"Mualem`" (default) and `"Burdine`".
 An example of the van Genuchten model specification is:

 .. code-block:: xml